 Can You Put Bubbles in a Jacuzzi Tub?
-Risks and Approved Products
+Risks & Approved Products

-Bubble baths highly improve your experience in the bathtub but are a bad idea if you have a jacuzzi tub.
-In both water and air jetted tubs, the agitation of the water by the jets will produce an endless amount of bubbles which can damage the jacuzzi and fill up the bathroom as well.
+Bubble baths improve your experience in the bathtub but are a bad idea if you have a jacuzzi tub.
+In both water and air-jetted tubs, the agitation of the water by the jets will produce an endless amount of bubbles which can damage the jacuzzi and fill up the bathroom.
+That’s not so good as I learned.

-Don’t put regular bubble bath in both water and air jetted tubs.
-The oils and soaps in bubble bath will clog up the circulating pumps that move the water around.
+Don’t put regular bubble baths in both water and air-jetted tubs.
+The oils and soaps in a bubble bath will clog up the circulating pumps that move the water around.
 Also, the jets will agitate the water leading to an endless stream of bubbles.
 They’re not approved and will thus void the tub’s warranty.

-Instead, use spa-approved products such as the Spa Bomb Gift Box which has bath bombs that won’t clog up the water or air jets of your jacuzzi.
-It also has many benefits for the skin as it has vitamins and minerals.
+Instead, use spa-approved products such as the Spa Bomb Gift Box, which has bath bombs that won’t clog up your jacuzzi’s water or air jets.
+It also has many benefits for the skin, including vitamins and minerals.

 Can You Put Bubbles in a Jacuzzi Tub

-Can you put bubble bath in a jacuzzi?
+Can you put a bubble bath in a jacuzzi?

-You shouldn’t put bubble bath in a jacuzzi given that it’ll produce bubbles that will affect how it works and even fill the bathroom.
-The reason for this is that the jetted tub will keep agitating the water thus producing an endless amount of bubbles.
-These bubbles will then get into the mechanisms of the tub such as the pump and jets leading to damage.
+You shouldn’t put a bubble bath in a jacuzzi, given that it’ll produce bubbles that will affect how it works and even fill the bathroom.
+This is because the jetted tub will keep agitating the water, thus producing endless bubbles.
+These bubbles will then get into the mechanisms of the tub, such as the pump and jets, leading to damage.

 The bubbles flowing around the bathroom can also damage the finish of your tub and other appliances.
-Besides that, you may void the warranty for your jacuzzi for using products that aren’t approved by the manufacturer.
+Besides that, you may void the warranty for your jacuzzi for using products not approved by the manufacturer.
+Your beautiful free-standing tub might just be rendered useless in the process.

-Can you use bubble bath in a jetted tub?
+Can you use a bubble bath in a jetted tub?

-You can’t use bubble bath in a jetted tub.
+You can’t use a bubble bath in a jetted tub.
 However, if you still want some bubbles in your jetted tub, you can use low foam bubble baths or spa scents meant specially for spas and jetted tubs.
-These ones don’t produce as many bubbles as regular bubble bath and will thus prevent an overflowing mountain of bubbles.
-They’ll also not void your tub’s warranty when used.
+These ones don’t produce as many bubbles as regular bubble baths and will thus prevent an overflowing mountain of bubbles.
+They’ll also not void your tub’s warranty.

 There are jetted tubs that use either air or water jets.
 For the air jets, air is pumped into the tub to create a bubbling effect.
-For such tubs, using bubble bath is still a bad idea although it won’t have as much damage as it would have on water jets.
+Using a bubble bath is still bad for such tubs, although it won’t have as much damage as it would on water jets.

-For tubs with water jets, the water is circulated from the tub to the jets then channeled back into the tub as powerful jets.
+For tubs with water jets, the water is circulated from the tub to the jets and then channeled back into the tub as powerful jets.
 They create hydrotherapy which is helpful in soothing sore joints and muscles.
-For such jets, a bath bubble will damage the jets and pumping mechanism as it passes through it.
+A bath bubble will damage the jets and pumping mechanism as it passes through it.
 It’ll create sediments and dirt over time.

 Products to use in a Jacuzzi or jetted tub